 Purchase bus and metro tickets before boarding and validate them once on board.
 Passengers with unvalidated tickets are subject to a fine (between €50 and €110).
 Buy tickets from a tabaccaio (tobacconist's shop), newsstands, ticket booths or dispensing machines at bus and metro stations.
 Tickets usually cost around €1.20 to €2.
 Many cities offer good-value 24-hour or daily tourist tickets.

 You can catch a taxi at the ranks outside most train and bus stations, or simply telephone for a radio taxi.
 Radio taxi meters start running from when you've called rather than when you're picked up.

 Charges vary somewhat from one region to another.
 Most short city journeys cost between €10 and €15.
 Generally, no more than four people are allowed in one taxi.

 Italy's extensive network of roads span numerous categories.
 The main ones include:

 Trains in Italy are convenient and relatively cheap compared with other European countries.
-The better train categories are fast and comfortable.Trenitalia is the partially privatised state train system that runs most services.
-Its privately owned competitor Italo runs high-velocity trains on two...
+The better train categories are fast and comfortable.Trenitalia is the national train system that runs most services.
+Its privately owned competitor Italo runs high-velocity trains on two lines, one...